Home Economic Skills You Should Teach Your Kids

 Kids are never too young to learn from mom or dad when they see you working on something that needs to be replaced or repaired.
 Whatever the project may be, whether it’s fixing a toilet, cleaning a clogged drain, or repairing a wall that needs to be patched, grab your kids and have them help you.

-It’s also good to show them how to work the breaker box, where the water line shutoff valve is, where the water softener salt goes, and how to change the air filter in your home.
+It’s also good to show them how to work the breaker box, where the water line shutoff valve is, where the water softener salt goes, and how to change the air filter in your home’s furnace and air conditioning systems.

 Money Management Skills

 Money management skills are huge and are barely covered in school.
-Even though online banking and other financial apps have made it much easier for us these days, it’s imperative that you teach your children about balancing a checkbook, creating and sticking with a budget, as well as several ways that they can save.
+Online banking and other financial apps have made it much easier for us these days.
+It’s still imperative that you teach your children about balancing a checkbook, setting aside some savings, and how investment funds work.
+Using credit cards wisely, and creating and sticking with a budget are also needed skills.

 Final Word

-These are a handful of home economic skills that will prove priceless to them one day.
-They’ll certainly look back and remember that it was you who took the time to teach them how to perform those important tasks that now come naturally to them.
+These are a handful of home economic skills that will prove priceless to your kids one day.
+They’ll certainly look back and remember that it was you who did the teaching training and took the time to teach them how to perform those important tasks that now come naturally to them.

 Now that you know which home economic skills you should teach your kids, how do you plan to start the training, and which skills would you add?
 May God bless this world, Linda